The Limits of the Chart

 Lifespan myths appear where fear is most tender.
 People want to know how much time remains because they want control over loss, regret, and unfinished care.

-The harmful reading claims an exact death date or treats danger periods as certainty.
+The harmful reading turns lifespan symbolism into a fixed cutoff or treats danger periods as certainty.
 That crosses an ethical line and makes fear worse.

 Translate fear into care.
 Schedule checkups, reduce obvious risks, repair relationships, organize finances, and stop postponing symptoms that deserve attention.